 iii. shall include the temporary identifier as the first <Floor Participant Reference> value; and

-2. if the value of the <Queueing Capability> in the Track Info is '1' (the floor participant in the MCPTT client supports queueing), shall store the outgoing Floor Request message in the passive floor request queue.
+2. if the value of the <Queueing Capability> in the Track Info is '1' (the floor participant supports queueing), shall store the outgoing Floor Request message in the passive floor request queue.

 6.5.4.3 Receive Floor Release message

-Upon receiving a Floor Release message from one floor participant interface, the floor control server interface:
+Upon receiving a Floor Release message from one floor participant interface, the floor control server interface in the IWF floor control server:

 NOTE: A Floor Release message can be received from the permitted floor participant and from any participant that is queued in the floor control server.